L Is for Lover

-L Is for Lover is the eighth studio album by American R&B singer Al Jarreau, released on September 8, 1986 by Warner Bros.
+L Is for Lover is the eighth studio album by American R&B singer Al Jarreau, released on September 8, 1986, by Warner Bros.
 Records.
 It peaked at No. 30 on the Billboard Top Soul Albums chart, No. 9 on the Traditional Jazz Albums chart, and No. 17 on the Contemporary Jazz Albums chart.

 Nile Rodgers, the album's producer, called it "the best thing I ever made that didn't sell" in the July 27, 2015, issue of New York magazine.
-"The theme from [TV series] Moonlighting was on it, but Al and I thought it wasn't cool enough.
+"The theme from [the TV series] Moonlighting was on it, but Al and I thought it wasn't cool enough.
 So we took it off the album.
 That becomes a hit, and the album sank.
 Shows what I know."
 The single version of the Moonlighting theme, originally included on the show's 1987 soundtrack album, was added to Friday Music's 2011 reissue of L Is for Lover along with a remix of the album's title track and the 12-inch extended mix of "Tell Me What I Gotta Do."
 The Rodgers-produced version of Moonlightings theme song was used in the opening and closing credits of each episode of the show's fourth (1987–1988) and fifth (1988–1989) seasons.